shadmazumder/SwiftBasic/Error Handling using try variance.md

 ```

 # `try?`
-`try?` is like optional unwrapping.
+`try?` will convert an error to an optional type.
 If the called method after the `try?` throws an error then it will just ignore the error and will continue for the next statement.

 ```swift
 //: Playground - noun: a place where people can play